|For more information about the Healthy Start Coalition of Flagler and Volusia Counties, visit Our Publications Library or Contact Us.|

 Our Coalition is governed by a Board of Directors, maintains various committees, and welcomes general memberships.

-The mission of the Healthy Start Coalition of Flagler and Volusia Counties is to promote a system of care that optimizes/maximizes healthy outcomes for pregnant women and young children.
+The mission of the Healthy Start Coalition of Flagler and Volusia Counties is to connect people and resources to support the needs and well-being of our families.

 We believe that: